elena-vi/lorem/README.md

 ## Practical

+### Aim

+To get Tech Ops comfortable with making changes and resolving merge conflicts using Git through a pull request flow.

-### Level 1
+### Level 1 - Making changes

-- Clone this repository
+1. Clone this repository
-- Check out into a new branch
+2. Check out into a new branch
-- Add one thing you like to the ["ting I like"](/tings-i-like.md) list
+3. Add one thing you like to the ["tings I like"](/tings-i-like.md) list
-- Commit and push your changes to :octocat:
+4. Commit and push your changes to :octocat:
-- Open and merge a new pull request
+5. Open and request a review from someone

-### Level 2
+### Level 2 - Resolving conflicts

-    > you and el have been collaborating on a branch called `tings_you_n_el_likes`
+> You and El have been collaborating on a branch called `tings_you_n_el_likes`.

-  - Pull down the existing branch called `tings_you_n_el_likes`
+1. Pull down the existing branch called `tings_you_n_el_likes`
-  - Add another thing you like to the ["ting I like"](/tings-i-like.md) list
+2. Add another thing you like to the ["ting I like"](/tings-i-like.md) list
-  - Commit and push your changes to :octocat:
+3. Commit and push your changes to :octocat:
-  - Open a new pull request and resolve the merge conflicts
+4. Open a new pull request and resolve the merge conflicts

 ## Resources